-- Drill-down buttons so you can easily analyze data at the lowest level of hierarchy.
+- Drill-down buttons so you can easily analyze data at the lowest level of the hierarchy.

-- Refined creating, editing and deletion features to better manage each Chart.
+- Refined creating, editing, and deletion features to manage each Chart better.

-- Enhanced forecasting with a single mouse click: Earlier versions supported only linear forecasting of data, not so with the newer version.
-The 2016 Excel workbook comes with an exclusive forecasting button providing powerful “one-click forecasting” features.
+- Enhanced forecasting with a single mouse click Earlier versions supported only linear data forecasting, not so with the newer version.
+The 2016 Excel workbook has an exclusive forecasting button providing powerful “one-click forecasting” features.
 This is accessible via Data Tab->Forecast Sheet (within Forecast Group).
-The subsequent “Create Forecast Worksheet” wizard empowers you to effortlessly create a visual forecast based on “exponential smoothing”, a statistical model far superior than mere linear forecasting.
+The subsequent “Create Forecast Worksheet” wizard empowers you to effortlessly create a visual forecast based on “exponential smoothing”, a statistical model far superior to linear forecasting.

-Excel 2016 comes additionally loaded with 3 interesting templates that support your varied personal data-analysis needs.
+Excel 2016 is also loaded with 3 interesting templates supporting your varied personal data-analysis needs.

 - My Cashflow template: This empowers you to play around with your money.
+This template helps you import your expenses to understand how your money is spent.
 Err, virtually.
-This template helps you import your expenses, so you understand how your money is being spent.

 - Stock analysis template: As the name indicates, you can import data related to your (NASDAQ) stocks and monitor them from Excel.

-- Calendar Insights: This one helps you import your calendar information into a data dashboard, so you recognize how your time is being spent.
+- Calendar Insights: This one helps you import your calendar information into a data dashboard to recognize how your time is being spent.

-As you can see, each template provides potential features that are a far-leap from the simple Excel Workbook.
-Once chosen, these templates quickly create the initial set-up for you, so all you have to do is import raw data (from Outlook, or an external Database, or a compatible data source) and watch the complex data analysis/ forecasting/ charts unfold!
+As you can see, each template provides potential features far-leap from the simple Excel Workbook.
+All you have to do is import raw data (from Outlook, an external Database, or a compatible data source) and watch the complex data analysis/ forecasting/ charts unfold!
+Once chosen, these templates quickly create the initial set-up for you.

-This one is for those who think far better with a pen (or a stylus), than a mouse/keyboard.
+This one is for those who think far better with a pen (or a stylus) than a mouse/keyboard.
 Have a complex math equation you want to use in your 2016 Excel Workbook?
 No problem.
 Just write it by hand using a touch device, and Excel will do the rest.
 This feature of converting (almost) hand-written equations into Excel-readable text is accessible via Insert Tab->Equation->Ink Equation.
-A preview screen allows you to insert the equation using a stylus or your finger on a touch-sensitive device.
+A preview screen lets you insert the equation using a stylus or finger on a touch-sensitive device.

-In addition to the above features exclusive to 2016 Excel Workbook, there are also other refined features that run through all Office 2016 applications, including Excel.
+In addition to the above features exclusive to the 2016 Excel Workbook, other refined features run through all Office 2016 applications, including Excel.